commonhaus/foundation/bylaws/2-cf-membership.md

 ## Project Representation

 **Diverse Voices, Unified Decision-Making:** Each project within the Commonhaus Foundation (CF) has its unique perspective.
 To ensure all projects have a say in the foundation's direction, each one appoints a representative to the [Extended Governance Committee (EGC)][egc].
-These representatives are chosen according to the project's governance practices.
+These representatives are chosen according to the project's governance practices and do not have to be general members.

-**Dedicated Representation:** If an EGC representative is also elected to the [CF Council (CFC)][cfc], we recommend appointing an additional representative for the EGC.
-This helps maintain a focused approach to both specific project needs and the broader objectives of the CF.
+**Dedicated Representation:** If an EGC representative is elected to the [CF Council (CFC)][cfc], we recommend appointing an additional representative for the EGC to ensure project-specific needs are represented.

 ## General Members

 **Join as an individual.** Membership to the CF is open to all individuals who share our mission and meet the outlined eligibility criteria[^3].

 - **Eligibility Criteria**: Eligibility requires active and meaningful engagement with CF or its projects for at least three months.
-Meaningful contributions include commits and merged pull requests (code, documentation, or applications for demonstration, education, or advocacy), or triage, maintainer or moderator roles for CF project repositories.
+    Meaningful contributions include commits and merged pull requests (code, documentation, or applications for demonstration, education, or advocacy); triage, maintainer or moderator roles for CF project repositories; or substantive participation in community forums.
 - **Application Process:** Submit an application to formalize membership (*details TBD*).
     The CFC reviews applications to ensure eligibility criteria are met.
 - **Transparent Review Process:** Applicants satisfying criteria are accepted.
     Declinations are clearly explained based on set criteria, with an appeal process available for further evaluation.

 [^3]: Companies (or similar legal entities) can ensure their views are represented by appointing a representative to the [advisory board][].